 Companies with five or more workers must extend the benefits of the CFRA to all workers.
 Eligible employees may take up to 12 weeks of unpaid leave.
 They must be allowed back to their job position after that time period if they wish to return.

+Not every attorney can represent employees.
 Employment law is a specific type of civil law that requires a deep understanding of state and federal employment laws.
 If you have experienced workplace discrimination, you need the services of an attorney who understands employment and personal injury law.
 Beyond that, consider working with an attorney who has represented clients who faced similar ordeals as yours.

 Pregnancy discrimination in any form is unacceptable and unlawful.
 If you were the victim of workplace discrimination, you can rely on the legal services of Shirazi Law Firm, PC, to protect your rights.
-We have helped many workers receive compensation after their rights were violated.
+We have helped many workers recover compensation after their rights were violated.

 To schedule a free, confidential consultation with an experienced California pregnancy discrimination attorney, please contact our office today.